 Please consult lucid help init-s3 or lucid help init-azure for additional initialization options such as --bucket or container-name.
 Should you want to see the full list of initialization parameters to troubleshoot please reach out via our LucidLink Support.

-You should receive "daemon init request sent" for a succesful initialization, although should the first attempt not complete successfully, additional information for guidance may be provided by the error output.
+You should receive "daemon init request sent" for a successful initialization, although should the first attempt not complete successfully, additional information for guidance may be provided by the error output.
 Please update your combination of parameters and try again.

 You can try multiple times, with parameters such as